Qiskit/qiskit-metapackage/doc/install.rst

 Dependencies
 ------------

-To use Qiskit  yu'll need to have installed at least `Python 3.5 or later <https://www.python.org/downloads/>`__.
+To use Qiskit  you'll need to have installed at least `Python 3.5 or later <https://www.python.org/downloads/>`__.
 `Jupyter Notebooks <https://jupyter.readthedocs.io/en/latest/install.html>`__
 is also recommended for interacting with